TTB COLA Processing Times

-Current TTB COLA processing times by commodity, plus the historical snapshots you need for launch planning and queue trend monitoring.
+Current TTB COLA label approval status by commodity, plus historical processing-time snapshots for launch planning, queue checks, and formula-vs-label sequencing.

 Current label processing times

 TTB publishes the current queue snapshot on its processing-times page.
-That page is the official source for today's status.
-COLA Cloud is not TTB and is not affiliated with TTB.
+That page is the source of record for today's status.

 COLA Cloud snapshots the public values over time.
 That turns a current-status page into history you can download, query through the API, or use in a dashboard.